rdrachenberg/React-Node-Test/README.md

 # React & Node.js Skill Test

-## Estimated Time

-- 60 min

-## Requirements

-- ✅ Bug fix to login without any issues (20min) <br/>
-  There is no need to change or add login function.
-  Interpret the code structure and set the correct environment by the experience of building projects. <br/>
-  Here is a login information. <br/>
-  ✓ email: admin@gmail.com  ✓ password: admin123

 ### 1. First create a .env file in the Client folder by running the following command:
       cd Client && touch .env

   ### 2. Now open the .env file and add the following to it